What is the Best Audio Codec for Online Video Streaming?

 1. MP3:

-• Smaller file sizes compared to uncompressed formats, making it suitable for streaming and downloading over the internet.
+Smaller file sizes compared to uncompressed formats, make it suitable for streaming and downloading over the internet.

 2. AAC:

-• Offers better audio quality compared to MP3 at the same bitrate.
+Offers better audio quality compared to MP3 at the same audio bitrate for streaming.

 3. WAV (LPCM):